talkable/talkable-docs/source/android_sdk.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Talkable has an Android framework enabling you to use Talkable in Andoid Apps.
+   :description: Talkable has an Android framework enabling you to use Talkable in Android apps.

 Talkable Android SDK
 ####################